phpList/phplist-plugin-simplesaml/README.md

 ];
 ```

+2) Set up `phplist.domain/simplesamlphp` to point to `phplist-plugin-simplesaml/plugins/simplesaml/simplesamlphp`

+## Ways to configure 2) above:

+* **VERY SIMPLE: ** After following the steps in the configuration phase above, simply copy the contents of `phplist-plugin-simplesaml/plugins/simplesaml/simplesamlphp` to `PATH_TO_PHPLIST_INSTALLATION/public_html/simplesamlphp`.
+OR;
+* A symlink from `phplist-plugin-simplesaml/plugins/simplesaml/simplesamlphp` to `PATH_TO_PHPLIST_INSTALLATION/public_html/simplesamlphp` should work.
+OR;
+* Server configuration to pass traffic from `phplist.domain/simplesamlphp` to `phplist-plugin-simplesaml/plugins/simplesaml/simplesamlphp`.

+Notes: The symlink method would not work in docker and the "VERY SIMPLE" method creates some redundancy.
+However the goal is that, by whatever means `phplist.domain/simplesamlphp` points to `PATH_TO_PHPLIST_INSTALLATION/public_html/simplesamlphp`.

+You might be required to manually create a `log` directory inside `PATH_TO_PHPLIST_INSTALLATION/public_html/simplesamlphp` with write permissions granted, so: `mkdir log && sudo chmod -R a+rwx log`

+**NB**: `simplesamlphp` **MUST BE CONFIGURED ON SAME DOMAIN** as your phplist installation.
+Hence `phplist.domain/simplesamlphp` SHOULD point to `phplist-plugin-simplesaml/plugins/simplesaml/simplesamlphp`.

+# UPDATING SimpleSAMLPHP [Developer Instructions]

+- Download new version of `simplesamlphp` from their [official website](https://simplesamlphp.org/download/)
+- Unzip it and rename the folder to `simplesamlphp`, delete existing `simplesaml/simplesamlphp` and replace with the newly downloaded folder.
+- Git commit it with the version number like "Added simplesamlphp-1.19.5"

+*This plugin ships with built version of `simplesamlphp` cloned from [`https://github.com/simplesamlphp/simplesamlphp`](https://github.com/simplesamlphp/simplesamlphp).*

 ## Configuring the IdP

 [Keycloak](https://www.keycloak.org/) is used as the IdP in this setup.
-Any other IdP may be used as long as the correct configuration is set in the [simplesamlphp config](plugins/authsaml/simplesamlphp/config) and [simplesamlphp metadata](plugins/authsaml/simplesamlphp/metadata) directories.
+Any other IdP may be used as long as the correct configuration is set in the [simplesamlphp config](plugins/simplesaml/simplesamlphp/config) and [simplesamlphp metadata](plugins/simplesaml/simplesamlphp/metadata) directories.

 ### Preparing IdP Server (Keycloak)